Karl W. Giberson

-Karl Willard Giberson (born May 13, 1957) is a physicist, scholar, and author specializing in the creation–evolution debate (see Creation–evolution controversy).
+Karl Willard Giberson (born May 13, 1957) is a Canadian physicist, scholar, and author, specializing in the creation–evolution debate (see Creation–evolution controversy).
 He has held a teaching post since 1984, written several books, and been a member of various academic and scientific organizations.
 He formerly served as vice president of the BioLogos Foundation.

 Education

 Giberson holds two bachelor's degrees (in philosophy and in physics/math) from Eastern Nazarene College, and both a master's degree and a PhD in physics from Rice University.

 Career

 Giberson was a member of the faculty at his alma mater, Eastern Nazarene College, from 1984 to 2011.
 In that time, he taught courses on physics, astronomy, and science and religion, as well as directing the Honors Scholar Program.
 His strong support for evolution made him increasingly controversial and played a role in his departure in 2011.

 Giberson is also a fellow of the American Scientific Affiliation (ASA).
 He co-directed the Venice Summer School on Science and Religion, and has lectured on science and religion at Oxford University, the Ettore Majorana Foundation and Centre for Scientific Culture in Sicily, and various colleges and universities in the United States.
-In 2006, he was invited to speak at the Vatican on "America's Ongoing Hostility to Darwinism" and at the Harvard Club of New York in 2008.
+In 2006, he was invited to speak at the Vatican on "America's Ongoing Hostility to Darwinism" and at the Harvard Club of New York City in 2008.

 In early 2009, Giberson became the Executive Vice President of The BioLogos Foundation, founded by Francis Collins.
 He served briefly as president before leaving the foundation in 2011 to further pursue his passion for writing.

 In 2012, Giberson became a faculty member at Stonehill College in Easton, Massachusetts, where he is a scholar-in-residence in science and religion.

 In 2013, Giberson was elected to the International Society for Science and Religion (ISSR).